willsam100/CodingWIthSamBlog/_posts/2017-07-06-gui-animations-asyncawait-to-fs-async.md

 </tr>
 </tbody>
 </table>
-<p>Here is the main gist of the code.
+Here is the main gist of the code.
 The method is part of a ContentPage.
 I'm assuming that most readers will understanding this, so will only go over this briefly. <code>Task.WhenAll</code> executes the animations in parallel.
 The <code>await</code> after each <code>Task.WhenAll</code> means wait for it to complete, so the inside of the loop, contains 4 sequential animations.
-Finally the loop just runs the 4 animations, sequentially 8 times.</p>
+Finally the loop just runs the 4 animations, sequentially 8 times.

-<h3>Async in F#</h3>
+## Async in F#
-<p>Understanding Async in F# can be a little tricky.
+Understanding Async in F# can be a little tricky.
 This is not because is it complicated, rather it is more explicit.
 Tomas Petricek has a great <a href="http://tomasp.net/blog/csharp-fsharp-async-intro.aspx/">'series on Async'</a>, and another post on the <a href="http://tomasp.net/blog/csharp-async-gotchas.aspx/">'Async in C# and F#: gotchas in C#'</a>.
-Armed with this knowledge here is my first attempt at translating the inner loop.</p>
+Armed with this knowledge here is my first attempt at translating the inner loop.
 <table class="pre">
 <tbody>
 <tr>